 Now Notaro, needing to send an important care package to her nephew, returns to the scene of the non-crime—which is located inside a drugstore that is stocked with everything from Hello Kitty trinkets to fake poo to “the largest collection of aging candy on the West Coast.”
 Will the post office lady who banned her the first time around kick her to the curb, or will Laurie use her Idiot Girl wiles to work her way back into the Mean Lady’s good graces?

 In this hilarious story, New York Times bestselling author Laurie Notaro’s signature pluck and irresistible candor are on full display and will have you laughing out loud.

 Laurie Notaro has been fired from seven jobs, laid off from three, and voluntarily liberated from one.
-Despite all that, she has managed to write a number of New York Times bestselling essay collections.
-She lives with her husband in… More about Laurie Notaro
+Despite all that, she has managed to write a number of New York Times bestselling essay collections, including The Idiot Girls’ Action-Adventure Club, Autobiography of a… More about Laurie Notaro